Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Two different ways to compactify the moduli space of pseudo-holomorphic disks in the direct product

-However (\ref{form102}) does {\it not} parametrize a neighborhood of $(\xi,\eta)$ correctly.
+However, \eqref{form102} does {\it not} parametrize a neighborhood of $(\xi,\eta)$ correctly.
 To see this we examine the process of gluing more carefully.
-Actually it suffices to see the pre-gluing, which is the process to obtain approximate solution of Cauchy-Riemann equation by using partition of unity.
+Actually it suffices to see the pre-gluing, which is the process to obtain approximate solution of the nonlinear Cauchy--Riemann equation by using partition of unity.
 (The process to modify it to obtain an actual solution is the same as other well-established cases.)

-The maps $u^{\rm d}$ and $u^{\rm s}$ are maps to the direct product $X_1 \times X_2$.
-So we write $u^{\rm d} = (u^{\rm d}_1,u^{\rm d}_2)$ and $u^{\rm s} = (u^{\rm s}_1,u^{\rm s}_2)$.
+The maps $u^{\rm d}$ and $u^{\rm s}$ are maps to the direct product $-X_1 \times X_2$.
+So we write $u^{\rm d} = \bigl(u^{\rm d}_1,u^{\rm d}_2\bigr)$ and $u^{\rm s} = (u^{\rm s}_1,u^{\rm s}_2)$.